crowdgames/cartoscope/docs/cairns.md

 == CAIRNS TODO ==

  - soapstone messages should be in one bubble
- - soapstone generation should be in one line
  - soapstone generation should be a hidden div, not a modal
+ - soapstone remove &nbsp when inserting into DB

 Below are emojis selected by other players.
 You can click the emojis to throw them around.